jgato/jgato/random_docs/ACM_and_RH_installations.md

 The 'img4.10.42-x86-64-appsub' contains the binary 'openshift-install' that will use an 'install-config.yaml' generated by the Agent.

-With all the requirements validated by the Assisted Service, and the host containing the 'openshift-installer', the installation can starts.
+With all the requirements validated by the Assisted Service, and the host containing the 'openshift-installer', the installation can start.

 Later, the host will reboot.
 This time with a fully RHCOS installed, together with the different Openshift pieces.